nhsx/nhsx-internship-projects/content/projects.md

 |![area](https://img.shields.io/badge/MachineLearning-blue) &nbsp; ![techniques](https://img.shields.io/badge/ModelClassReliance-lightgrey) &nbsp; ![datamodality](https://img.shields.io/badge/TabularData-green)|[Value of Commercial Product Sales Data in Healthcare Prediction](https://nhsx.github.io/nhsx-internship-projects/commercial-data-healthcare-predictions/)|

 #### Paused Projects
+*Paused projects are ones which we have advertised in the past and still interested in but either have be de-prioritised, need further research or there is an issue with data access delaying the work.
+Happy to discuss these briefs if you see opportunity*

 |:---:|---|
 |![area](https://img.shields.io/badge/Explainability-orange) &nbsp; ![technique](https://img.shields.io/badge/XAI-lightgrey) &nbsp; ![datamodality](https://img.shields.io/badge/MultiModalData-blueviolet) &emsp; &emsp; &emsp; &emsp; &emsp; |[AI Safety in Healthcare - Advances in Explainability Across Modalities](https://nhsx.github.io/nhsx-internship-projects/advances-modalities-explainability/)|